mcrovella/transformer-math/L06-CausalModels.md

 ## Introduction

-Why should we learn causal models for LLMS?
+Why should we learn causal models for LLMs?

-1. Build causal models for internal processes of an LLM;
+1. We can build causal models for internal processes of an LLM; or
-2. LLM can be viewed as a causal model.
+2. LLM can itself be viewed as a causal model.

 Two important people in the development of causal models in computer science were: